top of page

 Shane E. Stephenson, President

-Director of Museum Collections, Buffalo Naval Park
+Director of Museum Collections, Buffalo & Erie County Naval and Military Park

 Bren T. Price, Vice President

-Retired School Superintendent, Explore Buffalo Master Docent
+Retired School Superintendent/ Explore Buffalo Master Docent

 Scott Gehl, Treasurer

-Retired CEO Housing Opportunities Made Equal
+Retired CEO Housing Opportunities Made Equal/ former Buffalo Councilman

-Linda Czuba Brigance, Past President
+Linda Czuba Brigance, Board Secretary/ past President

-Professor Emeritus /State University of New York at Fredonia
+Professor Emeritus, State University of New York at Fredonia

 Kevin Duggan, Trustee